undefinedPhotograph by LaVerne Harrell Clark 02/17/1971

 IGNATOW

-Teaching poetry has stimulated me no end.
+Teaching poetry has stimulated me to no end.
 At the beginning it was virtually an explosive experience!
 Because, as I had to get up there and discuss poetry, I was really, finally, articulating ideas that had remained unsaid in my mind.
 The whole thing illuminated my past and my present, and I found myself taking tremendous leaps forward as a writer.

 INTERVIEWER